2020 New England Patriots season

 The 2020 season was the New England Patriots' 51st in the National Football League (NFL), their 61st overall, and their 21st under head coach Bill Belichick.

 It was the first season since 1999 without quarterback Tom Brady on the roster, as he signed with the Tampa Bay Buccaneers.
 Brady led the Patriots to nine Super Bowl appearances, winning six, and had been their primary starting quarterback from 2001 to 2019, and would go on to win Super Bowl LV with his new team, his seventh overall.
 The Patriots signed long-time Carolina Panthers quarterback and 2015 MVP Cam Newton on June 29, and named him the starting quarterback on September 3.

 The Patriots attempted to win their 12th consecutive AFC East title and their first since 1997 without Tom Brady.
 However, they saw many key players opt out of the season due to COVID-19 concerns and battled numerous injuries throughout the season.
 They began the season 2–5, their worst record through 7 games since 2000.
 They failed to improve on their 12–4 record from the previous season following a Week 7 loss to the San Francisco 49ers and failed to match that record following a Week 8 loss to the division rival Buffalo Bills.
 Following a Sunday Night win by the Bills over the Steelers in week 14, the Patriots failed to win their division for the first time since 2008, and they were mathematically eliminated from playoff contention for the first time since 2008 with a Week 15 loss to the Dolphins, ending their winning season streak at 19.
 This leaves the record to the Dallas Cowboys at 20 consecutive winning seasons from 1966 to 1985.
 After their blowout loss to the Buffalo Bills in week 16, the New England Patriots finished the 2020 season with a losing record for the first time since 2000.
-This allowed the Pittsburgh Steelers to be the only team from 2004 to 2020 to finish without a single losing season.
-This was also the first season since 2014 in which the Patriots did not face the Steelers.